Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Introduction

 Although the theoretical investigation of $hen$ has a long history, the $hen$ cross section has never been explained in a satisfactory manner.
-Towner and Khanna~\cite{Towner:1981hz} and Wervelman \etal~\cite{Wervelman} performed shell-model calculations and obtained $\sigma=(14\sim 125)\ \mu b$ and $\sigma=(47\pm18)\ \mu b$, respectively.
-Much more elaborate calculations have been performed by Carlson \etal~\cite{Carlson:1990nh} and by Schiavilla \etal~\cite{Schiavilla:1992sb}, arriving at $\sigma \!=\!112~\mu b$ and $\sigma\!=\!86~\mu b$, respectively.
+Towner and Khanna~\cite{Towner:1981hz} and Wervelman \etal~\cite{Wervelman} performed shell-model calculations for schematic Hamiltonians and obtained $\sigma=(14\sim 125)\ \mu b$ and $\sigma=(47\pm18)\ \mu b$, respectively.
+Much more elaborate calculations with the use of realistic Hamiltonians have been performed by Carlson \etal~\cite{Carlson:1990nh} and by Schiavilla \etal~\cite{Schiavilla:1992sb}, who arrived at $\sigma \!=\!112~\mu b$ and $\sigma\!=\!86~\mu b$, respectively.
 These works are based on the conventional approach, the so-called {\it standard nuclear physics approach} (SNPA for short), which consists in the use of phenomenological transition operators and phenomenological wave functions.
-SNPA has been enormously successful in correlating and explaining a vast range of electroweak nuclear transitions in light nuclei but, from a formal point of view, it has an insufficiency that it is not equipped with a systematic way of deriving MEC operators.
+SNPA has been enormously successful in correlating and explaining a vast range of electroweak nuclear transitions in nuclei but, from a formal point of view, it has an insufficiency that it is not equipped with a systematic way of reducing the uncertainty in the MEC operators.
 The MEC operators in SNPA are constructed based on the approach of Chemtob and Rho~\cite{cr71}.
-Although this construction of the MEC operators is guided by chiral symmetry and the Ward identities related to the adopted Hamiltonians, a certain degree of model dependence is unavoidable.
+Although this construction of the MEC operators is guided by chiral symmetry and the Ward identities, it is in general unavoidable to have ``model-dependent terms".